Alert

 Description

-The decision maker collaborates with the worker, employer, and medical professionals to gather essential information regarding the injury or condition and its relationship to the compensable accident and injury.
+The decision maker collaborates with the worker, employer, and medical professionals to gather essential information regarding the injury or condition and its relationship to the compensable accident, compensable injury, or treatment for the compensable injury.
 Once all the required information is obtained, the decision maker determines if the additional diagnosis is accepted or not accepted, and if accepted, the worker's eligibility for benefits is based on the Workers' Compensation Act (the “Act”) and WCB-Alberta policies.

 Decision makers use discretion and reasonable judgement to guide their decisions and discussion to reach the most fair and suitable decision.